Zero Sum Game

 In game theory, a zero sum game is a mathematical representation of an interaction in which the amount of advantage won by one is paid by the loss by the other.
 The total gains and losses of participants add up to the sum of zero.

 I gain C only by you losing C .
-This is represented algebraically as : C-C = 0.
+This is represented algebraically as : C-C = O.

-A zero sum game represents situations in which one person or group can only win something by causing another person or group to lose something equaling what was gained.
+A zero sum game represents situations in which one person or group can only win something by causing another person or group to lose something that equals what was gained.

 A Defined and Unchangeable Benefit